shenshin/dao-poc-application/README.md

 ```shell
   npx hardhat clean
 ```
-This command will still keep the addresses of `RIF token` and `RIF token faucet` smart contracts stored in `deployments.json`.
+This command will still keep the addresses of externally deployed smart contracts recorded in the file `/deploy/deployments/external.json`.
 Also the task will delete all the Hardhat cache and artifacts.